Author: Ian Tully

 5Cf.
 Soames 2003: 39

 Candlish, Stewart and Wrisley, George, “Private Language”, The Stanford Encyclopedia of Philosophy (Summer 2012 Edition), Edward N. Zalta (ed.), URL = <http://plato.stanford.edu/archives/sum2012/entries/private-language/>.

 About the Author

-Ian is a doctoral student at Washington University in St. Louis.
+Ian Tully is a Postdoctoral Fellow in Philosophy and Mental Disorder at Johns Hopkins University’s Berman Institute of Bioethics.
+He completed his PhD in philosophy at Washington University in St. Louis.
 He also holds an M.A. in philosophy from the University of Colorado at Boulder and a B.A. in philosophy from George Washington University.
-He is interested in ethics, metaethics, moral psychology, and the philosophy of mind.
-Aside from philosophy, he likes reading fiction, going to rock concerts, and hiking in the Ozarks.
+He is interested in ethics, metaethics, moral psychology, and the philosophy of mind. https://ianmtully.wixsite.com/iantullyphilosophy